yingweiwo

 Additional Infomation

-Receptor tyrosine kinases (RTKs) have been implicated as therapeutic targets for the treatment of human diseases including cancers, inflammatory diseases, cardiovascular diseases including arterial restenosis, and fibrotic diseases of the lung, liver, and kidney.
-Three classes of 3-substituted indolin-2-ones containing propionic acid functionality attached to the pyrrole ring at the C-3 position of the core have been identified as catalytic inhibitors of the vascular endothelial growth factor (VEGF), fibroblast growth factor (FGF), and platelet-derived growth factor (PDGF) RTKs.
-Some of the compounds were found to inhibit the tyrosine kinase activity associated with isolated vascular endothelial growth factor receptor 2 (VEGF-R2) [fetal liver tyrosine kinase 1 (Flk-1)/kinase insert domain-containing receptor (KDR)], fibroblast growth factor receptor (FGF-R), and platelet-derived growth factor receptor (PDGF-R) tyrosine kinase with IC(50) values at nanomolar level.
-Thus, compound 1 showed inhibition against VEGF-R2 (Flk-1/KDR) and FGF-R1 tyrosine kinase activity with IC(50) values of 20 and 30 nM, respectively, while compound 16f inhibited the PDGF-R tyrosine kinase activity with IC(50) value of 10 nM.
-Structural models and structure-activity relationship analysis of these compounds for the target receptors are discussed.
-The cellular activities of these compounds were profiled using cellular proliferation assays as measured by bromodeoxyuridine (BrdU) incorporation.
-Specific and potent inhibition of cell growth was observed for some of these compounds.
-These data provide evidence that these compounds can be used to inhibit the function of these target receptors.
+SU5402 is an indoleone compound with the structure 3-methyleneindolone, where one methylene hydrogen atom is substituted by a 3-(2-carboxyethyl)-4-methyl-1H-pyrrole-2-yl group.
+It is an ATP-competitive inhibitor of fibroblast growth factor receptor 1 tyrosine kinase activity, exhibiting fibroblast growth factor receptor antagonist activity.
+It is a monocarboxylic acid belonging to the pyrrole and indoleone classes.
+Its function is related to 3-methyleneindolone.
+Receptor tyrosine kinases (RTKs) have been considered potential targets for the treatment of various human diseases, including cancer, inflammatory diseases, cardiovascular diseases (including arterial restenosis), and fibrosis of the lung, liver, and kidneys.
+Three classes of 3-substituted indololin-2-one compounds with a propionic acid functional group linked at the C-3 position of the pyrrole ring have been identified as catalytic inhibitors of vascular endothelial growth factor (VEGF), fibroblast growth factor (FGF), and platelet-derived growth factor (PDGF) receptor tyrosine kinases (RTKs).
+Some compounds inhibited the activity of isolated vascular endothelial growth factor receptor 2 (VEGF-R2) [fetal liver tyrosine kinase 1 (Flk-1)/kinase insertion domain receptor (KDR)], fibroblast growth factor receptor (FGF-R), and platelet-derived growth factor receptor (PDGF-R) tyrosine kinases, with IC50 values reaching the nanomolar level.
+Therefore, compound 1 inhibited the activity of VEGF-R2 (Flk-1/KDR) and FGF-R1 tyrosine kinases, with IC50 values of 20 nM and 30 nM, respectively; while compound 16f inhibited the activity of PDGF-R tyrosine kinases, with an IC50 value of 10 nM.
+This paper discusses the structural modeling and structure-activity relationship analysis of these compounds against their target receptors.
+The cellular activity of these compounds was determined using the bromodeoxyuridine (BrdU) incorporation method.
+Some compounds exhibited specific and potent inhibitory effects on cell growth.
+These data suggest that these compounds can be used to inhibit the function of these target receptors.
 [1]

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.